Help Us Help You

 Hearings.
 Not all cases require a hearing to be resolved successfully.
 If a hearing is necessary, prepare a “head to toe” description of all the difficulties you are having.
 We will meet with you several days before so that you are prepared fully to testify.

-IT OFTEN TAKES 20 MONTHS OR MORE FOR A HEARING TO BE SCHEDULED FROM THE DATE THAT THE SOCIAL SECURITY ADMINISTRATION [“SSA”] ACKNOWLEDGES THAT WE HAVE REQUESTED A HEARING.
+IT TAKES MANY MONTHS FOR A HEARING TO BE SCHEDULED FROM THE DATE THAT THE SOCIAL SECURITY ADMINISTRATION [“SSA”] ACKNOWLEDGES THAT WE HAVE REQUESTED A HEARING.
 SSA WILL SHORTEN THE WAITING PERIOD IF YOU HAVE A DIRE FINANCIAL NEED AS THEY DEFINE IT.
 IF YOU EXPERIENCE A DIRE FINANCIAL NEED, PLEASE PROVIDE US WITH THE SUPPORTING DOCUMENTATION SO THAT WE CAN ASK SSA TO MOVE UP THE HEARING DATE.

 Waiting Period.
 You will NOT be paid for the first five (5) months that you are disabled, even if the Social Security Administration grants your application.